French cuisine at L'Gueuleton

 In a city of full of

 pubs, it’s hard to stand out from the crowd.
 But that’s exactly what Grogan’s does.
-The perfect place to grab a sandwhich and a pint and escape the bustle of the city.
+The perfect place to grab a sandwich and a pint and escape the bustle of the city.
 Or, come night time, a buzzing spot with a traditional heart.
 Unfussy and authentic, it’s a winner.

 Friendly clientele, a laid back atmosphere and a lovely Guinness.
 It’s usually a pint of blackcurrant for me, but we'll see how long that lasts…